 Take your tastebuds on a journey

-Taste the flavours of the world without leaving your couch.
-Sure, you can order in from your favourite classic Toronto restaurant.
+Taste the flavours of the world.
+Sure, you can go to your favourite classic Toronto restaurant.
 Or you can get adventurous and try something new!
-Order in a dish from Eastern Europe, try a Japanese dessert or explore Jamaican food that is so much more than just jerk chicken.
+Try a dish from Eastern Europe, consume a Japanese dessert or explore Jamaican food that is so much more than just jerk chicken.
 You might just discover your new favourite cuisine!

 A sensory deprivation tank, aka float therapy, is an enclosed tank filled with saltwater so salty you’ll float.
 Just like you would in the Dead Sea.
-The experience calms and soothes you by depriving you of all senses—no light, sound, taste or smell.
-With the water regulated at the same temperature as your body, it literally feels like you’re floating in air—so no touch either.
-Just incredible relaxation.
+The experience calms and soothes you by depriving you of all senses — no light, sound, taste or smell.
+With the water regulated at the same temperature as your body, it feels like you’re floating in the air, so there is no touch either — just incredible relaxation.

 When you’re a local and the weather outside is dreary, sometimes you need a change of scenery.
 Book a stay at one of Toronto’s hotels and pretend you’re on vacation!
 Spend the day taking advantage of all of the amenities — think room-service breakfast in bed, indoor swimming pools and spa services.
 We’ve rounded up a guide to planning the perfect staycation.